The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Related Work

-\textbf{The Out-of-distribution Problem of Explanations.} Many papers have expressed concerns over how removing features from an input may result in the input being out of distribution to a trained model \cite{zaidan_using_2007, sundararajan_axiomatic_2017, fong2017interpretable, chang2018explaining, hooker_benchmark_2019, kim-etal-2020-interpretation, hsieh2020evaluations, yi2020information, sundararajan2020many, janzing2020feature}.
-In response to the problem, some have proposed to marginalize model predictions over possible counterfactual inputs \cite{zintgraf2017visualizing, kim-etal-2020-interpretation, yi2020information, janzing2020feature} or to adversarially select counterfactual features rather than use any user-specified features \cite{hsieh2020evaluations}.
-Others reject the whole notion of test-time ablations, preferring metrics based on train-time ablations \cite{hooker_benchmark_2019}.
-Prior works typically make arguments for their approach based on intuition or basic machine learning principles, such as avoiding distribution shift.
+\textbf{The Out-of-distribution Problem of Explanations.} Many papers have expressed concerns over how removing features from an input may result in counterfactuals that are out-of-distribution to a trained model \cite{zaidan_using_2007, sundararajan_2017_axiomatic, fong2017interpretable, chang2018explaining, hooker_benchmark_2019, kim-etal-2020-interpretation, hsieh2020evaluations, yi2020information, sundararajan2020many, janzing2020feature, qiu2021resisting, haug2021baselines, sanyal2021discretized, jethani2021have, vafa2021rationales}.
+In response to the problem, some have proposed to marginalize model predictions over possible counterfactual inputs \cite{zintgraf2017visualizing, kim-etal-2020-interpretation, yi2020information, janzing2020feature}, use counterfactuals close to real inputs \cite{chang2018explaining, sanyal2021discretized}, weight their importance by their closeness to real inputs \cite{qiu2021resisting}, or to adversarially select counterfactual features rather than use any user-specified features \cite{hsieh2020evaluations}.
+Others reject the whole notion of test-time ablations, preferring metrics based on train-time ablations \cite{hooker_benchmark_2019}. \citet{jethani2021have} propose a specialized model for evaluating explanations that is trained on counterfactual inputs in order to make them in-distribution, but since the evaluation model is distinct from the model used to solve the task, explanation metrics calculated using this evaluation model may not reflect the faithfulness of explanations to the task model.
+In concurrent work, \citet{vafa2021rationales} independently adopt a solution equivalent to our Counterfactual Training with an Attention Mask \texttt{Replace} function, an approach which we empirically justify in Sec.~\ref{sec:replace_experiments}.
+In general, prior works make arguments for their approach based on intuition or basic machine learning principles, such as avoiding distribution shift.
 In Sec.~\ref{sec:ood_argument}, we give a more detailed argument for preferring in-distribution counterfactuals on the basis of \emph{social alignment}, a concept introduced by \citet{jacovi2021aligning}, and we propose a solution to the OOD problem.
-Our solution allows for test-time evaluation of explanations for individual data points, unlike the most similar proposal, which is based on train-time ablations and can only evaluate large sets of explanations all at once \cite{hooker_benchmark_2019}.
+Our solution allows for test-time evaluation of explanations of a particular model's decisions for individual data points, unlike similar proposals which either evaluate large sets of explanations all at once \cite{hooker_benchmark_2019} or use a separate model trained specifically for evaluation rather than the blackbox model \cite{jethani2021have}.